WGR-SA/nuxt-form/README.md

 `mask` prop is used for masking input content see [Maska docs](https://beholdr.github.io/) for details.
 For custom tokens use disable mask module options and init a `new MaskInput("[data-maska]")` in `onMounted`.

 The `suggestions` prop adds a list of suggestions when the user is typing into an input field.
-It has two types list or api with corresponding options.
+It has three types list, api or custom for self matching check.

 ### Component props